KnightOS/knightos.org/contributing/index.md

 When you're ready to get started, head over to our [contributor guidelines](/contributing/guidelines.html) for a little direction.
 You also might need the KnightOS [SDK](http://www.knightos.org/sdk).
+Don't know what to do?
+Have a look at the [KnightOS issues](https://github.com/KnightOS/KnightOS/issues) page.